AstarNetwork/astar-docs/docs/integrations/oracles/band.md

 }
 ```

 `getReferenceDataBulk` instead takes two lists, one of the base tokens, and one of the quotes.
-It then proceeds to similarly queries the price for each base/quote pair at each index, and returns an array of `ReferenceData` structs.
+It then queries the price for each base/quote pair at each index, and returns an array of `ReferenceData` structs.

-For example, if we call `getReferenceDataBulk` with `['BTC','BTC','ETH']` and `['USD','ETH','BNB']`, the returned ReferenceData array will contain information regarding the pairs:
+For example, if we call `getReferenceDataBulk` with `['BTC','BTC','ETH']` and `['USD','ETH','BNB']`, the ReferenceData array returned will contain information regarding the pairs:

 - `BTC/USD`
 - `BTC/ETH`